embroider-build/ember-auto-import/docs/upgrade-guide-2.0.md

 ### Drop babel 6

 ember-auto-import 1.0 ships a complete copy of babel 6 in order to parse any apps or addons that are using babel 6 (because we need to be able to install their syntax plugins in order to parse their code without errors).
+That support is removed, the minimum supported babel is 7.

-You can still have addons using babel 6, but those addons can't use ember-auto-import 2.0.
+It's still OK to depend on an addon that uses babel 6, but that addon cannot use ember-auto-import.

 ### Inject entry chunks directly in index.html